ProtonMail/proton-python-client/doc/srp.rst

 .. sectionauthor:: Tom Cocagne <tom.cocagne@gmail.com>

-This module provides an implementation of the Secure Remote Password Protocol (SRP).
-SRP is a simple and secure protocol for password-based, mutual authentication.
-Successful SRP authentication proves that the client knows the user's password and proves that the server knows the verification key that was derived from the user's password at the time it was set.
-An additional benefit of SRP is that successful authentication results in a cryptographically strong shared key that can be used for symmetric key encryption.
+The Secure Remote Password Protocol (SRP) is a simple and secure protocol for password-based, mutual authentication over an insecure network connection.
+Successful SRP authentication proves to the server that the client has the user's password and proves to the client that the server has the verification key associated with the user's password.
+Additionally, successful SRP authentication results in a cryptographically strong shared key that can be used to protect network traffic via symmetric key encryption.

-Unlike Kerberos & SSL, SRP does not require a trusted third party.
-The server simply needs to store a salted verification key that is derived from the user's password.
-This verification key should be protected as it's compromise would allow an attacker to impersonate the server.
+Unlike many other commonly used authentication protocols such as Kerberos & SSL, SRP does not require a trusted third party.
+Instead, SRP server applications store small, salted verification keys that are derived from each user's password.
+These keys are then used during the authentication process to verify the correctness of the remote user's password.

-An advantage of the SRP protocol is that, even in the event that the verification key is compromised, the protocol remains reasonably secure.
-While an attacker would be able to impersonate the server side of a connection, he or she would not be able to directly impersonate a user or discover the user's password.
-It would require a computationally infeasible dictionary attack to obtain the user's password from the verification key.
+An advantage of the SRP protocol is that even if the verification keys are compromized, they are of little value to a potential attacker.
+Possesion of a verification key does not allow an attacker to impersonate the user and cannot be used to obtai the users password except by way of a computationally infeasible dictionary attack.
+A compromized key would, however, allow an attacker to impersonate the server side of an SRP authenticated connection.
+Consequently, care should be taken to prevent unauthorized access to verification keys for applications in which the client side requires assurance of the server's identity.

-Briefly stated, the advantages of SRP are:

-* It does not require a trusted third party (unlike Kerberos & SSL)
-* It provides strong, mutual authentication
-* Successful authentication results in a cryptographically strong shared key that may be used for subsequent symmetric-key encryption.
-* It is resists both passive and active network attacks
-* Compromised verification keys do not allow the attacker to impersonate the client.

 Usage
 -----

 Use of SRP begins by using the create_salted_verification_key() function to create a salted verification key from the user's password.
 The salt and key are stored on the server and will be used during the authentication process.

 The rest of the authentication process occurs as an exchange of messages between the clent and the server.
 The :ref:`example` below provides a simple demonstration of the protocol.
 A comprehensive description of the SRP protocol is contained in the :ref:`protocol-description` section.

 The User & Verifier construtors, as well as the create_salted_verification_key() function, take optional hashing algorithm and prime number arguments.
 Generally speaking, more bits means more security but comes at the cost of increased computation time.
 The hashing and prime number parameters passed to the User and Verifier constructors must match those used to create the verification key.